 2. Multi-Channel Performance Reporting

-The problem: A GCC marketing team running campaigns on Google, Meta, LinkedIn, and TikTok spends 6–10 hours per week pulling data from four platforms, normalizing metrics, and assembling a report in Google Sheets or PowerPoint.
+The problem: A GCC marketing team running campaigns on Google, Meta, LinkedIn, and TikTok spends 6–10 hours per week pulling data from four platforms, normalising metrics, and assembling a report in Google Sheets or a slide deck.

-The automation: A weekly n8n workflow pulls data from each platform API, normalises spend, impressions, clicks, and conversions to a consistent schema, calculates derived metrics (CPL, ROAS, CAC by channel), and writes the consolidated data to a Google Sheet.
-A second workflow generates an AI-written summary of performance highlights and anomalies, formatted as a Slack message or email brief for the client.
+The build: A scheduled Lambda function pulls data from each platform API on a weekly cadence, normalises spend, impressions, clicks, and conversions to a consistent schema, calculates derived metrics (CPL, ROAS, CAC by channel), and writes the consolidated dataset to your data warehouse or Google Sheet.
+A second function generates an AI-written performance summary — highlights, anomalies, and recommended actions — and delivers it as a Slack message or email brief.

 The result: Weekly reporting drops from 8 hours to 20 minutes of review.
 The AI summary catches anomalies — a cost spike, a CTR drop, a conversion rate change — that would have been missed in a manual review.